top of page

 • Feb 3

-GLP-1 medications have changed the landscape of weight management and metabolic health.
-For many patients, these medications have been life-changing, with costs thankfully starting come down as well —but one barrier has remained: injection needles.
+GLP-1 medications have transformed the landscape of weight management and metabolic health.
+For many patients, these medications have been life-changing.
+Thankfully, costs are starting to come down.
+However, one barrier has remained: injection needles.

 Oral semaglutide is a once-daily tablet form of semaglutide approved for chronic weight management in adults with: